 As required by HEFCE, the University complies fully with the Universities UK Concordat to Support Research Integrity.
 Supplied here are our annual statements on compliance approved by the Board of Governors:

-The Vice-Provost for Research and Enterprise – Professor John Strachan – is responsible for ensuring that the University's environment promotes and nurtures a commitment to research integrity, and that suitable processes are in place to deal with misconduct and for ensuring that the correct steps are taken to remedy any situations arising out of an investigation.
+The Pro-Vice-Chancellor (Research and Enterprise) – Professor John Strachan – is responsible for ensuring that the University's environment promotes and nurtures a commitment to research integrity, and that suitable processes are in place to deal with misconduct and for ensuring that the correct steps are taken to remedy any situations arising out of an investigation.

 The university also has a whistleblowing policy for staff which can be found on the University intranet (login required).